Library Media Center Mission:

 - Many popular titles in Playaway Audio, eBook, and Catalyst Audio form and many more on CD

 Use the online catalog, Destiny Discover, to locate resource call numbers.
-The fiction, story collection, and juvenile collections are located upstairs.
-All non-fiction titles, reference, biography, magazines, and newspapers are located on the first floor.
+The fiction and story collections are located upstairs.
+All non-fiction titles, reference, biography, and magazines are located on the first floor.

 Library Media Center Services for Students: